 appear abruptly muliplied in I50-S0.
 If S0

 and I50 values become closer measurement errors may even lead to negative estimate for Kd

-So far my works are more frequently plagiarized than cited.
+My works are more frequently plagiarized than cited properly.
 Therefore I expect that equations and must have been stolen as well.

 I would greatly appreciate information about publications plagiarizing these equations.
 If you know such instance please write me to firstname.lastname@example.org